-After amendment Before amendment Basis of amendment Article 1: This Company shall be incorporated in accordance with the Company Act, and shall be named " Zyxel Group incorporated in accordance with the Company Act, and shall be named " Unizyx Amended to adapt to the Company's need.
+After amendment Before amendment Basis of amendment Article 1: This Company shall be Article 1: This Company shall be Amended to incorporated in accordance incorporated in accordance adapt to the with the Company Act, and with the Company Act, and Company's shall be named "Zyxel Group shall be named "Unizyx need.
 Corporation."
-Article 33:Omitted Holding Corporation."
-Article 33:Omitted Adding the The seventh amendment was approved on June 15, 2022.
+Holding Corporation."
+Article 33:Omitted Article 33:Omitted Adding the The seventh amendment was The seventh amendment was date of approved on June 15, 2022. approved on June 15, 2022. amendment.
 The eighth amendment was approved on June 15, 2023.
-The seventh amendment was -